Lockdown in West Bengal, restrictions extended in several states | Health

 On Friday, the active cases had reduced to 37,04,893.

-''It is evident that we can see a certain amount of stabilisation of the second wave of the pandemic.
+''It is evident that we can see a certain amount of stabilisation of the second wave of the pandemic,'' NITI Aayog member V K Paul said.

 “Some states have shown a clear pattern, in some states there are concerns and in some others, there is a trend towards an increase.
 It is a mixed picture.
 But overall, the situation is stabilising and we hope and we will work towards ensuring further stabilisation and rapid decline of this pandemic,'' Paul said.